 Product and Performance Information

 Data is U.S. workforce as of Oct.
-1, 2019.
+1, 2020.
 Ethnicity categories use EEOC ethnicity definitions.
 Percentages may not add up to 100% due to rounding and/or uncategorized employees.
-Employees with unreported ethnicity chose not to self-identify their race on the date that data was pulled.
-Intel complies with federal regulations and uses post-employment records to identify the gender, race, and ethnicity of individuals who do not self-identify.
 These updates are done on a quarterly basis.
-Definition of “Technical” is based on Intel internal job codes and reflects technical job requirements.
-"Entry Level” refers to salary grades 2 to 5 and equivalent grades and hourly grades.
-"Experienced” includes salary grades 6 to 7 and equivalent grades.
+The definition of “Technical” is based on Intel's internal job codes and reflects technical job requirements.
+“Non Exempt” refers to hourly grades.
+“Entry Level” refers to salary grades 2 to 5 and equivalent grades.
+“Experienced” includes salary grades 6 to 7 and equivalent grades.
 “Senior” includes salary grades 8 to 9 and equivalent grades.
 “Directors” contains salary grades 10 to 11 and equivalent grades.
 “Executives” refers to salary grades 12 + and equivalent grades.